abhi2828/Node/readMe.txt

 => install express.js using comman "npm i express"
 => install ejs using comman "npm i ejs"
-=> create new branch mongodb install mongodb & did mongodb setup
+=> create new branch "mongoDB" install mongodb , did mongodb setup , we learn how to set mongoDB connection & how to perform crud operation on mongoDB
+=> create  "dynamic_API_sample1" branch in this branch we will learn how create simple API